Distinguished categories and the Zilber-Pink conjecture: Zilber-Pink for a complex curve in a fibered power of the Legendre family

 By Theorem \ref{thm:gaoweakfiniteness}, the category of connected mixed Shimura varieties of Kuga type over ${\bar{\mathbb{Q}}}$ is very distinguished.
 We want to apply Theorem \ref{thm:fieldofdef}(1), choosing the class $\mathcal{S}$ there as small as possible.
-Looking at the proof of Theorem \ref{thm:gaoweakfiniteness} and at Theorem 8.2 in \cite{G18} shows that we first have to include all triples $((Q,Y^+)/N,\ast)$, where $(Q,Y^+)$ is a Shimura subdatum of $(P,X^+)$ and $N$ is a connected algebraic subgroup of $Q^{\der}$, normal in $Q$ (equivalently: $N$ is a normal connected algebraic subgroup of $Q$ whose reductive part is semisimple).
+Theorem 8.2 in \cite{G18} and the proof of Theorem \ref{thm:gaoweakfiniteness} show that we first have to include all triples $((Q,Y^+)/N,\ast)$, where $(Q,Y^+)$ is a Shimura subdatum of $(P,X^+)$ and $N$ is a connected algebraic subgroup of $Q^{\der}$, normal in $Q$ (equivalently: $N$ is a normal connected algebraic subgroup of $Q$ whose reductive part is semisimple).
 Note that we can assume that $N$ is connected in the conclusion of Theorem 8.2 in \cite{G18} since replacing $N$ by its identity component does not change $N(\mathbb{R})^+$.

 By Proposition 1.2.16 and its proof in \cite{GDiss} (cf. Proposition 3.4 in \cite{G15}), we have $Q = (I_2,v)(G_Q \ltimes V)(I_2,v)^{-1}$, where $G_Q \subset \GL_{2,\mathbb{Q}}$ is a reductive subgroup, $V$ is a $G_Q$-invariant vector subspace of $\mathbb{Q}^{2g}$, and $v\in \mathbb{Q}^{2g}$.
 Up to isomorphism, we can assume that $v = 0$.
 Furthermore, $G_{Q,\mathbb{R}}$ contains a $2$-dimensional torus (the image of $\mathbb{S}$) that contains the center of $\GL_{2,\mathbb{R}}$.
 It follows from Theorem 1 in \cite{NPT} that $G_Q$ is either a $2$-dimensional torus $T$ or $G_Q = \GL_{2,\mathbb{Q}}$.
 Thanks to Proposition 4.17 in \cite{MilneAG}, we can then assume (up to isomorphism) that $V$ is the direct sum of $g_Q$ summands of the direct sum $(\mathbb{Q}^2)^{\oplus g}$ for some non-negative integer $g_Q$ as these summands are all simple as representations of either $T$ or $\GL_{2,\mathbb{Q}}$.